maoosi/device.js/README.md

 ⚠️ Work in progress | Not ready for production

-> 🎲 ES6 toolkit library to detect device and browser information.
+> 🎲 ES6 toolkit library to detect device and browser properties.

 ## Features detected